 Click Download in the top toolbar to export the file to your computer for printing.
 If you're a PicMonkey Pro subscriber, you'll want to download the file as a PDF for easy printing.
 Since you toggled on Show bleed marks, your downloaded design will display crop marks — these are especially useful if sending your design to a print shop.

 Note: Multi-page projects downloaded as JPGs or PNGs will save to your computer as a ZIP file.

 Make a coloring book with vintage artwork

-Okay, now you know how to use simple shapes and premade overlays in your coloring book designs.
+Okay, now you know how to design coloring pages in PicMonkey.
 But what about when you crave something more complex?
 Something that can transport you to another world?
 That might be a good time to embellish the pages of your DIY coloring books with public domain illustrations.

-- Vintage ads.
-Color your own propaganda posters!
+Vintage ads.
 Turn old-school nuclear families into green-skinned aliens!
 Or just enjoy a little retro flavor in your doodling.

-There are many paths to perfect coloring-bookable images (they’re a lot like good relationships or happiness that way), but we’ve come up with three simple designer-approved steps:
+There are many paths to perfect coloring-bookable images but we’ve come up with three simple steps in PicMonkey:

-- If necessary, bop to the Basic Edits tab and use the Exposure sliders to calibrate your perfect contrast.
+If necessary, go to the Edits tab, and click Exposure.
+Adjust the sliders to calibrate your perfect contrast.

 Why Tri-X and Warhol?
 Well, both effects work to clear out those pesky midtones that keep your images mired in grays instead of clean lines.
 In addition, Warhol’s got its very own Brightness, Contrast, and Fade sliders, which make it easy to adjust the effect to suit your image.
 Use these two effects on public domain illustrations to make them their very most colorable.